shdlabs/SSTorytime/docs/searchN4L.md

 # searchN4L

-This is an experimental tool for querying the database, e.g.
+This is an experimental tool for querying the database.
+The details are likely to change in the near future as the software is tested in use.

+e.g. try the examples
 <pre>
 $ cd examples
 $ ../src/N4L-db -wipe -u chinese*n4l doors.n4l Mary.n4l brains.n4l